Adore2113/MarsHSim/docs/dev_log.md

     ♡ fixing the buffer gas control function so that it doesn't alter things from state directly and turning the return into a dictionary.
 I will probably end up using dictionaries for most of these as I go

 #### Next Session:
-    ♡ consider turning functions with five or more returns into dictionaries and continue with thermal control and temp management in run buffer gas
+    ♡ consider turning functions w. five or more returns into dictionaries and continue w. thermal control and temp management in run buffer gas

 ##      03/20/2026